awslabs/recurrent-intensity-model-experiments/README.md

 | event_df     | agrees with the exploded `_hist_items` and `_hist_ts` from user_df         |

-The testing, training, and validating datasets can be conveniently created by `rime.dataset.base.create_dataset` or step-by-step illustrations in `rime.dataset.__init__.prepare_minimal_dataset`.
+The testing, training, and validating sets can be conveniently created by `rime.dataset.base.create_dataset` or step-by-step illustrations in `rime.dataset.__init__.prepare_minimal_dataset`.
+The training set is bundled inside the testing set for convenience.

 **Step 1.
 Predictions**